-Physical biometrics (sometimes called physiological or even static biometrics) refers to the collection and analysis of unique physical traits.
+Physical biometrics (sometimes called physiological or even static biometrics) refers to the collection and analysis of physiological features on the human body that can serve as identification, such as a fingerprint or retina scan.
 These traits can identify individuals and measure their health markers.

 While most often used for humans, physical biometrics can also apply to animals.
-Dog nose prints, for example, are analogous to human fingerprints; having nose prints records can help owners recover lost or stolen pets.
+Dog nose prints, for example, are analogous to human fingerprints; having nose prints on record can help owners recover lost or stolen pets.

 Nowadays, sensors, scans, MRIs, and wearable technology record physical biometrics data instantly.
-However, low-tech recordings still exist, such as fingerprints taken with ink on cardstock or heartbeat per minute recorded on paper after holding your fingers to your wrist for thirty seconds and doubling the number.
+However, low-tech recordings still exist, such as fingerprints taken with ink onto a card or the basic method of recording heartbeat per minute – recorded on paper after holding your fingers to your wrist for thirty seconds and doubling the number.

 Due to the security and healthcare applications, most databases are either unavailable to the public or anonymized.
-Healthcare-related biometric data, however, abounds online and in libraries.
+Healthcare-related biometric data, however, exist in large numbers online and in libraries.

-A large portion of this data is available in the form of images: fingerprints, faces, brain scans, etc. are only available as images.
-Machine learning programs then scan the images to find unique patterns that either identify individuals or identify irregularities that doctors should investigate.
+A large portion of this data is available in the form of images: fingerprints, faces, brain scans, etc. Machine learning programs then scan the images to find unique patterns that either identify individuals or identify irregularities that doctors should investigate, depending on your purpose of analyzing the data.

 Other data may appear in columns or charts, as desired.
 Heartbeat, perspiration, respiration in response to stimuli, etc. are more clearly understood in a time series.